Plexlogic/developer/docs/webhooks.md

     )
 ```

 Note that using `==` is not advised, which is vulnerable to timing analysis.
-Please use a constant time secure comparison in your language similar to `hamc.compare`.
+Please use a constant time secure comparison in your language similar to [`hamc.compare_digest`](https://docs.python.org/3/library/hmac.html#hmac.compare_digest).

 ## Technical details

-We don’t 100% guarantee the events are sent in order, but we do have a `ceratedAt` timestamp on all the events.
+We don’t 100% guarantee the events are sent in order, but we do have a `createdAt` timestamp on all the events.

 When an event fails to be sent to your endpoint, we retry a few times.
 TODO ????